Copper Wire Pumpkin String Art

 Thank you for subscribing!

-How to Make the Copper Pumpkin Wire Art
+Step-by-Step Guide: How to Make Copper Wire Pumpkin String Art

 I started with a 10″ x 10″ piece of scrap plywood, sanded it lightly and then used a chip paintbrush to dry brush with white paint.
 Love how the wood still shows through.
 I think this would be gorgeous with a solid gray background too.
 I’m loving gray and copper together!